-Join Ben Long for an in-depth discussion in this video Live View's drawbacks, part of Shooting with the Canon 60D.
+Join Ben Long for an in-depth discussion in this video Live View's drawbacks, part of Canon 60D Essential Training.

 Live view is great for certain shooting situations, as we've discussed, but it…also has some drawbacks.…Running the LCD screen takes a tremendous amount of power.…This is why, if your battery is running low, it's a good idea to turn off the…image review on your camera, and to not spend any time looking at images…you've already shot.…Because live view requires the LCD screen, it is a big battery drain, so you…will want to keep an eye on your battery status if you're doing a lot of live view.…If you know you are heading into a situation that requires a lot of live view…shooting, then you might want to consider investing in some additional batteries.…